 • What’s PrEP?
 PrEP or pre-exposure prophylaxis is a regular treatment taken through pill or injectable that helps prevent HIV.

 • If I already use condoms, why do I need something else?
-While condoms are effective for HIV and STI prevention if worn properly every time, the whole time, PrEP is an ultra-effective alternative to protect you against HIV.
+Condoms are effective for HIV and STI prevention if worn properly every time.
+PrEP is a 99% effective alternative to protect you against HIV.
 Think of it like birth control for HIV.

 BIRTH CONTROL, PREGNANCY, HORMONES AND EVERYTHING IN-BETWEEN